Rock This Country!

-"Rock This Country!" is a song co-written and recorded by Canadian country music singer Shania Twain.
+"Rock This Country!" is a song co-written and performed by Canadian country music singer Shania Twain.
 It was the eleventh single released from her third studio album Come on Over.
 Written by Robert John "Mutt" Lange and Twain, "Rock This Country!" was released to North American country radio stations in late 1999.
 With no promotional performances or CD single, the song was the lowest charting single at country radio from the album.
 Despite this, Twain has performed the song on every one of her tours: the Come On Over Tour, Up!
-Tour, the tour of the same name and the Now Tour, usually as the opener or closer.
+Tour, the tour of the same name, Now Tour, and the Queen of Me Tour usually as the opener or closer.
 She also performed the song on the Let's Go! residency, and in an acoustic version for the Still the One residency.